Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 move <placeable> to <tile>
 ```

-if there is a need for complex movements, like line, obstructions ect... verbs should be used
+if there is a need for complex movements, like line, obstructions ect... functions should be used

 # Goals
 Goals are specific actions that will terminate the game if the global effect is triggered.